sccn/imat/README.md

 ## Requirements
 1. Since IMAT is working on brain sources derived using Independent Component Analysis (ICA) you need to decompose the EEG data into Independent Components (ICs) using ICA before running IMAT.
-A description on how to preprocess EEG data and run ICA can be found in the [eeglab Wiki] (https://eeglab.org/tutorials/06_RejectArtifacts/RunICA.html#run-ica).
+A description on how to preprocess EEG data and run ICA can be found in the [eeglab Wiki](https://eeglab.org/tutorials/06_RejectArtifacts/RunICA.html#run-ica).
 2. For component selection and clustering it is of advantage to estimate also equivalent current dipoles for ICs.
-3. For automatic selection of components you need to install the eeglab plugin [IC Label] (https://sccn.ucsd.edu/wiki/ICLabel)
+3. For automatic selection of components you need to install the eeglab plugin [IC Label](https://sccn.ucsd.edu/wiki/ICLabel)
 4. For plotting dipole density of clusters you need to install the eeglab plugin Fieldtrip lite.
 5. IMAT can handle epoched or continuous data.
 Be aware that for epoched data, the epochs should have length at least to accomodate 3 cycles of the lowest frequency at which IMA is computed.